Little is known about the amazing creation of the Shell Grotto of Margate, England.

 Theories About the Construction

 Since its discovery, the Shell Grotto of Margate has continued to mystify local residents.
 Many theories exist concerning its origins.
-During the late 1700s, construction of shell-lined grottos became a popular hobby among some members of the British nobility.
+During the late 1700s, the construction of shell-lined grottos became a popular hobby among some members of the British nobility.
 For example, a short distance away in Hertfordshire, the poet John Scott commissioned the construction of a similar grotto at Amwell House during the 1770s.³ One plausible theory for the existence of the Shell Grotto of Margate relates to the grotto-building fad in England during the reign of King George III.

 On the other hand, critics point out that the land around the Shell Grotto of Margate did not form part of a large estate.4 Massive quantities of shells line the walls, including cockle, oyster, mussel, whelk¹, and conch 4, most local in origin but some drawn from as far away as the Caribbean.
 The variety of shells suggests a large-scale construction effort.
 It seems odd no one in the area would remember the project, and no stories have been passed down throughout the generations as once was common.